citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 All in all, it has been a tremendous couple of years for Citra development, albeit being a bit slow.
 We are proud of our developers, new and old, who have shown us the love they have for this project in many ways.

 If you want to support this project, we have a [Patreon](https://www.patreon.com/citraemu)!
-Donations to the Patreon goes directly to our team to assist with obtaining hardware for testing and keeping our servers up and running.
+Donations to the Patreon go directly to our team to assist with obtaining hardware for testing and keeping our servers up and running.
 Donations are not required, but are greatly appreciated!

 If you are looking to contribute to Citra or just want to get involved with our community, you can find us on our [Discord server](https://discord.com/invite/FAXfZV9) or on our IRC channel (#citra @ [Libera.Chat](https://libera.chat/)).
 Additionally, we’re still looking for writers!
 If you are interested in being a writer of these blog posts, please reach out to us on [Discord](https://discord.com/invite/FAXfZV9).